philh30/ST-Edge-Drivers/README.md

 ## Z-Wave Masquerade

 Allows simple z-wave devices, such as switches and binary sensors, to act as a different type of device.
-As an example, an Ecolink contact sensor that is set to use its external contacts to monitor a smoke detector relay could be reflected in the SmartThings app as a smoke detector.
+As an example, an z-wave contact sensor with external contacts that is set up to monitor a smoke detector relay could be reflected in the SmartThings app as a smoke detector.
 - [SmartThings Community topic]()
 - [Driver folder](/Consolidated%20Drivers/zwave-masquerade)